moozzz/simulation-protocols/README.md

 # Simulation protocols
-Simulation protocols used in my simulations
+Simulation protocols used in my publications